This gluten-free Christmas Fruit Cake is super easy to make, is made with healthy wholefood ingredients and is tastes delicious.

 Who says you need to miss out on dessert at Christmas time when you can make this amazing gluten and dairy free fruit cake.

-And if you want more gluten free options to try then check out these Easy To Make Gluten Free Christmas Desserts or this Chocolate Almond Fudge or these Homemade Ferrero Rocher Chocolates.
+And if you want more gluten free baked desserts to try then check out these Easy To Make Gluten Free Christmas Desserts or this Chocolate Almond Fudge or these Homemade Ferrero Rocher Chocolates.

 RECIPE FEATURES